jamen/hyperapp-persist/readme.md

 }
 ```

-This gives you flexibility about what the persist and when to enable it, while keeping the `localStorage` logic hidden.
+This lets you choose which state to persist and when to enable it, while keeping the `localStorage` logic hidden.

 ### `persist`

-The [plugin](https://github.com/hyperapp/hyperapp/blob/master/docs/core.md#plugins) function that persists your app state across sessions.
-Loaded by:
+Loads the `localStorage` + `unload` code to persist your state between session as `state.previous`

 ```js
 app({